Yoast/wordpress-seo/readme.txt

 * Improves the recognition of keywords in the slug if they contain a hyphen (for example: re-duplicated, on-the-go).
 * Improves the transition words analysis for Russian.
 * `Noindex`es the `xmlrpc.php` file and all possible ways to request it, removing them from Google’s search results.
+* For privacy reasons, no longer shows whether an email address is already subscribed to the newsletter.

 Bugfixes: